 Students are introduced to advanced topics in Computer Science focusing on code efficiency, robustness, refactoring, maintainability and source code control.
 Students perform code reviews and learn to critique others’ code.
 They use Python to solve a variety of computer-based problems and perform data analysis operations.
 Students also complete a research assignment on a topic of their choice in Computer Science.

 Students create web applications using ASP.Net and C#.
 They use Entity Framework to connect to external data sources.
 They also learn about creating and using web services and standard RESTful services.

 Students participate in a project to make enhancements to an existing application through the four types of maintenance: corrective, adaptive, perfective, preventive.
 They analyze the requirements, make the necessary changes to the application, test the application and update the documentation.
 They are introduced to project management, development process standards and end-to-end software testing.
 They become familiar with systems support, deployment, and operations.
 Students also learn how to engage and interact with clients to gather requirements, present the outcome and validate their work though user acceptance testing.

 Students undertake the development of a new computer application in this course.
 Their primary responsibility is to analyze the requirements for the application, which is fully developed in the Development Project II course.
 Working in project teams, the students identify the functional requirements of the application, develop models and prototypes, identify the technical alternatives, select an appropriate technical architecture, and start the development of the system using an agile methodology.

 (Prerequisite: Secondary V Mathematics: Technical and Scientific or Science Options or equivalent)

 This is a standard first course in Differential Calculus.
-It introduces the concept of limits for sequences and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.
+It introduces the concept of limits and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.